 Item Description Flow Port Describes what flows in and out of interacting SysML Blocks.
+This element type is deprecated.
+Instead create a Port that is typed by an Interface Block that owns Flow Properties.
 Flow Specification Defines a set of flow properties that correspond to individual pieces of a common interaction point.
+The element type is deprecated.
+Instead create an Interface Block that owns Flow Properties.